avatar

 Push Notification SMS

-Requirement App must be installed Phone number needed
+Requirements App must be installed, internet required Phone number required, no internet needed

 Charges Charges for channel and service, no cost of notifications Charges per SMS